Do Energy Healers Need More Than Just Liability Insurance?

 General liability insurance, on the other hand, addresses accidents or incidents.
 This includes things like a client slipping on your property, accidental damage to a rented space during a workshop, or even advertising-related claims—such as someone alleging that your content infringed on their intellectual property or harmed their reputation.

-At EMPA, we bundle these policies together to form a strong foundation for wide net of energy healing practices, including:
+At EMPA, we bundle these together into a robust poicy to form a strong foundation for hundreds of energy healing practices, including:

 If you're curious whether your specific modality is covered, you can view our full list of pre-approved healing practices here.
 We review and approve modalities based on real-world risks, so you can practice with confidence.